SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o additional_dependencies ADDITIONALDEPENDENCIES``
 	 *Optional*

 	 Include schema from additional GitHub repositories that are not explicit dependencies of this project to build a unified data dictionary.
-Specify as a list of URLs.
+Specify as a list of dicts as in project__dependencies in cumulusci.yml.
+Note: only repository dependencies are supported.

 **generate_and_load_from_yaml**
 ==========================================